Temporary Car Insurance in New Jersey

 Buying Rental Car Insurance in New Jersey

-If you're renting a car in New Jersey, you can buy insurance directly from the rental company, with daily costs typically ranging from $59 to $70.
+If you're renting a car in New Jersey, you can buy insurance directly from the rental company, with daily average costs ranging from $59 to $70.
 Most companies include basic liability and offer optional add-ons like collision damage waivers and personal accident coverage.

 You may not need extra coverage if you already have car insurance or a credit card that includes rental protection.
 To avoid unnecessary costs, check your existing coverage before buying anything additional.